danigoju/ConvexPolygon/README.md

 * For **Linux** and **iOS**:

-··· Install the PngWriter library, in order to be able to draw your polygons.
+1. Install the PngWriter library, in order to be able to draw your polygons.
-More info about de download in it's github repository: <https://github.com/pngwriter/pngwriter>
+More info about the download in it's github repository: <https://github.com/pngwriter/pngwriter>

-···Download the folder with all it's containing files and execute the command make in your command line executer.
+2. Download the folder with all it's containing files and execute the command make in your command line executer.

 * For **Windows** :
-···It is not supported, although it might work making some small modifications.
+⋅⋅⋅It is not supported, although it might work making some small modifications.

 ### The Convex Polygon
 A convex polygon is a simple polygon in which all its interior angles are strictly less